Code Amendments - Emergency Facilities (HB 1220)

 - Review and establish reasonable occupancy, spacing, and intensity of use requirements.

-The City Council adopted interim zoning changes on September 28 and readopted on October 12 to comply with the law by the time it went into effect September 30.
+The City Council adopted interim zoning changes on September 28 and readopted them on October 12 to comply with the law by the time it went into effect on September 30.
 From November 2021 through February 2022, the Planning Commission will develop draft code amendments that meet the provisions of HB 1220.
 It is anticipated they will hold a public hearing and provide a recommendation to be forwarded to City Council for their consideration in March 2022.

 November 2021 – January 2022: Planning Commission development of draft code amendments

 February 2022: Planning Commission public hearing and recommendation on draft code amendments

 March 2022: City Council consideration of draft code amendments